-Note: The “Tell Friends” here is used to publicize shared galleries and I don’t count it towards “Referral”.
-I view “Referral” actions as being more deliberate endorsements of the product such as through an affiliate program.
+Note: The “Tell Friends” here is used to publicize shared galleries, and I don’t count it towards “Referral.”
+I view “Referral” actions as more deliberate endorsements of the product, such as through an affiliate program.

-There are a number of ways to define retention and Andrew Chen even draws a distinction between retention and engagement.
-Personally, I prefer to tie my retention action to the key activity that maps to the UVP.
+There are several ways to define retention, and Andrew Chen even distinguishes retention and engagement.
+I prefer to tie my retention action to the key activity that maps to the UVP.

 Rule 2: Create Simple Reports

-Reports that are hard to understand simply won’t get used.
-Similarly, reports that are spread across pages and pages of numbers (ahem Google Analytics) won’t be actionable.
-I am a big fan of simple 1-page reports and funnels are a great format for that.
+Reports that are hard to understand won’t get used.
+Similarly, reports spread across pages and pages of numbers (ahem, Google Analytics) won’t be actionable.
+I am a big fan of simple 1-page reports, and funnels are a great format for that.

 But funnel analysis, as implemented by analytics tools today, have several shortcomings: